Ad Noctum: Chapter 9

 “Best of luck,” Rush said lightly.

-“Ugh,” Volker replied, pulling the little device out of his pocket, and offering it to Rush.
+“Ugh.”
+Volker pulled the little device out of his pocket and offered it to Rush.
 “Pretty sure it’s been worrying about you.”
-Rush and Volker looked at the screen, which was rainbowing with a yearning directional vector oriented toward Rush.

-“Pathetic,” Rush said, smiling at it gently.
-He took it from Volker and the display exploded into a mess of multi-hued data packed so closely it was unreadable.
+“Pathetic.”
+Rush smiled at it gently.
+He took the device from Volker and the display exploded into a mess of multi-hued data packed so closely it was unreadable.

-Volker sighed, with, yeah, maybe a touch of melodrama.
-“I’m going to go get you some clothes.
-Also let my cat out.
+Volker sighed with, yeah, maybe a touch of melodrama.
+“I’ll get you some clothes.
 Don’t go anywhere.”

 He left the bathroom, trying to talk himself out of the semi-inappropriate sadness that came with the A-corder’s obvious preference for Rush.
 This was probably how Telford felt all the time, dealing with Ancient tech.
-Why would they have a genetic requirement anyway?
-It was weird.
-And why would they give what was, essentially, their version of an iPhone such a strong personality?
-Maybe the personality was just a reflection of whomever was holding it?
+Why would the Ancients impose a genetic requirement, anyway?

-Fluency with Goa’uld was still the number one goal.
-It had to be.
+Fluency with Goa’uld was still his number one goal.
+It had to be, right?
 If anything, the experience in the refinery highlighted this.
 What he’d known had helped him.
 What he hadn’t known—namely that Goa’uld hosts had naquadah in their blood—had nearly gotten him killed.

 But.